bookofproofs/bookofproofs.github.io/_sources/history/16th-century/dee.md

 * Dee made a proposal to Queen Elizabeth for calendar reform in February 1583.
 * It was, of course, exactly the right course of action and Dee's proposal gained support from several of Elizabeth's advisors.
 * Dee's scheme was, however, a better one than that adopted across Europe after the proclamation by Pope Gregory XIII.
-* The Gregorian calendar was based on the date of the Council of Nicaea in 325, while Dee proposed a calendar with an astronomical base rather than a political one as he clearly pointed out.
 * The failure of Dee's calendar reform proposal would mean that England retained a calendar at odds with that in the rest of Europe until 1752.
 * Dee and Kelley visited Poland and Bohemia (1583-89), giving displays of magic at the courts of princes.
 * On the other hand Dee, still in severe financial problems, returned to Mortlake in December 1589 to discover that much of his library had been stolen, as were his scientific instruments.